 - A. Objective: To develop a position with duties that can be performed by a person with severe disabilities.
-This position will be shared by all divisions at OAH and the funds will be taken from the Workers' Compensation Special Fund and the Revolving Account. - B. Action-Step(s)

-1. To meet with supervisors and mangers to discuss the Supported Work Program so that they are aware of the purpose and expectations of the position.

-2. To determine what duties and responsibilities performed by current employees could be transferred to create this position.

-3. To create a meaningful position description for this position.

-4. To contact the Department of Employee Relations to assist OAH in recruiting candidates for the position.

-C. Assignment: Administrative Officer and Affirmative Action Officer

-D. Target Date: As soon as practical.

-E. Evaluation: A position will be created and filled by a Supported Employment Worker.
+This position will be shared by all divisions at OAH and the funds will be taken from the Workers' Compensation Special Fund and the Revolving Account. - B. Action-Step(s): - 1.
+To meet with supervisors and mangers to discuss the Supported Work Program so that they are aware of the purpose and expectations of the position. - 2.
+To determine what duties and responsibilities performed by current employees could be transferred to create this position. - 3.
+To create a meaningful position description for this position. - 4.
+To contact Minnesota Management and Budget to assist OAH in recruiting candidates for the position. - C. Assignment: Court Administrator and Affirmative Action Officer - D. Target Date: As soon as practical. - E. Evaluation: A position will be created and filled by a Supported Employment Worker.

+Supported Work Program: The Office will review vacant positions and assess the current workload and needs of the Office to determine if job duties might be performed by a supported employment worker.
+If appropriate, a list of supported worker candidates will be requested from Minnesota Management and Budget.
+The Office will work with the State ADA/Disability Coordinator to recruit and hire individuals for supported employment if such a position is created.
+(Also, see Goal IV above.)